 At the time of her award, Dr. Natasha Cooke-Nieves became a Science/Math Instructional Specialist for the Children First Network, a New York City public school initiative designed to integrate operational and instructional support for school networks after ten years of classroom experience teaching science in Brooklyn, NY at PS/MS 282.
 In this role, Dr. Cooke-Nieves provided professional development and leadership for 25 schools by empowering instructors and administrators with the most effective tools to accelerate student achievement.
 Her academically rigorous lesson plans engaged and excited students through hands-on, inquiry-based investigations of practical and theoretical scientific concepts.
-She hosted an annual science fair for her network of schools and spends time off the clock to guide individual students as they prepare their entries.
+She hosted an annual science fair for her network of schools and spent time off the clock to guide individual students as they prepared their entries.

 A National Board Certified science teacher, Dr. Cooke- Nieves provided mentorship for many teachers, both new to the profession and veteran teachers.
 She consulted regularly with principals to streamline their operations, and assisted teachers with implementing innovative curriculum and good pedagogical techniques.
 Understanding the important role parents play in fostering academic success, she also developed a Family Science night to educate children and their parents.